<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=717720620236260&amp;ev=PageView&amp;noscript=1">

 Problem areas on your site are often easy to pinpoint but frustrating to address.
 If your bounce rate is high, look at typical problem spots like page load speed, your overall design and usability, and link integrity.
 Correcting the issue may be as simple as updating your images or descriptions or as complicated as overhauling your functionality.
 Either way, once you know where the problem lies, you can make the necessary adjustments.

 Be sure to take a good look at your ecommerce analytics when considering any change to your site or strategy.
-This can be crucial to pinpointing existing issues and creating an effective plan of attack to capitalize on your already successful strategies.WHITEPAPER: Learn how to leverage a B2B and B2C strategy and take control of your sales channels.
+This can be crucial to pinpointing existing issues and creating an effective plan of attack to capitalize on your already successful strategies.Is Your Online Store Performing at Its Best?

 Glendale Designs is a Phoenix-based agency specializing in designing, building, and maintaining ecommerce sites on the Miva platform.
 Offering consulting, marketing, copywriting, and support services, Glendale is a one-stop destination for all your ecommerce needs.